 The blade is not the greatest one, but as with every other model, I recommend investing in a better quality one.

 This is a perfect beginner bandsaw—ideal for all small jobs and resawing medium-sized lumber.
 Thanks to the small footprint would suit best for those lacking in space but wanting a quality tool for a reasonable price.

 For those of you that don’t know what to look for in a bandsaw, I’ve prepared a short guide.

 Desired motor power depends on the type of woodworking projects you’re going to make.
 Since benchtop band saws are made to accommodate smaller projects, the size of their motors reflects that and varies from around ¼ HP(horsepower) to ½ Hp.
 If you need more power, consider buying a bigger saw.

 Some of the smallest band saws’ motor power is presented in Amp and thus can be confusing.
 Knowing some numbers like the voltage, wattage, and amperage, you can use a calculator like this one to convert the Amp number to HP for comparison.

 The most crucial part of every bandsaw.
 It supports everything: wheels, table, guides, and sometimes the motor as well.
 It needs to be sturdy and robust to support the blade tension as well as provide an adequate amount for the blade guides.

-Cast iron-strong and rigid.
+Cast iron frame -strong and rigid.
 The weight provides stability and reduces vibrations and

-Welded steel– it is made out of steel sheets that are folded and welded to produce a solid frame.
+Welded steel frame– it is made out of steel sheets that are folded and welded to produce a solid frame.

 Band saw wheels